-In 2019, seven Young Champions of the Earth will be selected from each global region: one from each of Africa, Europe, Latin America and the Caribbean, North America, West Asia, and two from Asia and the Pacific.
-Each winner will receive the following:
+In 2020, seven Young Champions of the Earth will be selected from each global region: Africa, Europe, Latin America and the Caribbean, North America, West Asia and two from Asia and the Pacific.
+Each winner will receive:

-- US$ 9,000 in funding to communicate and capture your idea and broadcast the stories of hope and change that you’re catalyzing on the ground.
+- US$9,000 to communicate and capture your idea and document and broadcast the stories of hope and change that you’re catalyzing on the ground

-- Access to a community of Covestro experts offering insights and mentoring; and
+- Access to a community of experts offering insights and mentoring

-The 2019 Young Champions will be required to share their journeys through blogs and vlogs posted on the UN website for a period of up to one year.
+The 2020 Young Champions of the Earth will be required to share their journeys through videos and blogs on this website for up to one year.

-- Additionally, each applicant must have at least 6 months of prior experience working on their environmental project.
+- Additionally, each applicant must have at least six months of prior experience working on their environmental project.